How the URL shortener was born and what the future has in store

 On their platform, using Bit.ly/xxx is a lot easier than adding your own brand domain.
 Their process is a little complicated and takes a few steps:

 - You have to start by going to another platform to first choose and register your domain name

-- Then setting up your Branded Short Name in Bit.ly in their advanced settings using things like DN
+- Then set up your Branded Short Name in Bit.ly in their advanced settings using things like DN

 - Then verifying your Domain

-- And finally having your Branded domain to customize your links.
+- And finally, have your Branded domain to customize your links.

 Sounds like a bit of a hassle to me.
 Even if you are tech-savvy.
 (This is why Rebrandly does it in 1 step).